wubinzzu/NeuRec/README.md

 python main.py
 ```
 <h2>Implement your own model</h2>
-Implementing users' own models in NeuRec needs to inherit AbstractRecommender class.
-And users need to implement the abstract methods in the abstract class.
+Implementing your own models in NeuRec needs to inherit AbstractRecommender class.
+And you need to implement the abstract methods in the abstract class.

 ```
 1. __init__()